 - Restricts intestinal spasms: Waves of calcium passing through the intestinal wall cause muscle contractions and help shuttle food along.
 Contractions need to be regular.
 Otherwise, you would get spasms and loose stools.

 Belleric myrobalan’s flavonoids, tannins, and alkaloids can help your body keep the contractions regular by limiting the waves of calcium.
-They also inhibit acetylcholine, the signaling molecule which induces irregular contractions.
+They also inhibit acetylcholine, the signaling molecule which induces contractions.

 - Firms up stools: Controlled spasms also means that food moves more slowly in the intestine.
 This allows extra time for water and electrolytes to be reabsorbed by the body, making stools less watery.